cpm-128/portfolio-react-router/README.md

 ## Installation
 - Clone the directly from the GitHub repository to your local machine.
-- Run _npm init_ in the command line.
+- Run _npm i_ in the command line.
 - Run the command _npm start_ to launch the application.

 ### Tools and Required Packages